Antonio Carluccio: Carluccio's

 In 1991, Antonio and his then wife opened an Italian food shop which they named Carluccio's.
 They expanded this in 1994 to a wholesale business.

 In 1999, the first "Carluccio's Caffè" was opened in Market Place, London.
 A joint authentic Italian restaurant with integrated food shop, the premises opened to serve light, Italian-based breakfasts to diners.
 The chain expanded, initially across southeast England, and subsequently across the UK.
 In 2005, Carluccio's was quoted on the Alternative Investment Market.

-In 2007 it was reported that the company paid waiting staff less than the UK minimum wage, and expected staff to make up the remaining remuneration through customers' tips.
+In 2007, it was reported that the company paid waiting staff less than the UK minimum wage, and expected staff to make up the remaining remuneration through customers' tips.
 Soon after this was revealed, UK law was changed to ensure that companies must meet the minimum required remuneration themselves and that tips should not be counted towards an employee's paid salary.

-In 2010 the company received a takeover offer from the Landmark Group, a Dubai-based enterprise, valuing Carluccio's at £90m.
+In 2010, the company received a takeover offer from the Landmark Group, a Dubai-based enterprise, valuing Carluccio's at £90m.
 The transaction was approved by the shareholders and completed in October 2010.

 Carluccio's operated from over 80 UK locations.
-In addition the company has granted franchises over two territories: the first over Ireland with two locations open in Dublin; the second over six countries in the Middle East including three locations presently open in Dubai.
+In addition, the company has granted franchises over two territories: the first over Ireland with two locations open in Dublin; the second over six countries in the Middle East including three locations presently open in Dubai.
 After ten years of development, Antonio rejoined the company as a consultant.

 The chain went into administration in March 2020, and was partially acquired by Boparan Holdings in May 2020.

 Personal life

 Carluccio had three marriages, each of which ended in a divorce.
 His third wife was Priscilla Conran (the sister of Terence Conran).
+He was also childless.

 Carluccio was the 'castaway' on the 11 July 2008 edition of BBC Radio 4's Desert Island Discs, where he was interviewed by Kirsty Young.
 Carluccio chose the Finale from The Carnival of the Animals by Camille Saint-Saëns as his favourite record, Philip Pullman's His Dark Materials trilogy as his choice of book, and white truffles as his luxury item.

 He suffered from depression for many years, stemming from the death of his brother and the failure of his marriages.
 In 2008 Carluccio attempted suicide with a pair of scissors, but survived following the intervention of his personal assistant.
 At the time of the incident, the media were informed that he had had an accident with a bread knife.
 Carluccio later described his suicide attempt as "liberating", feeling that "from that moment on, my mind changed" and stating that his subsequent admittance to the Priory clinic made him "take stock of my life, and appreciate all the good in it".

 Carluccio was an agnostic atheist.
 He died on 8 November 2017 aged 80, from complications after a fall at his home.